roikeman/Challenge/README.md

 For the installation follow the following steps on two seperate VM's:
 1. Server side:
-a.
-Install "Linux Ubuntu Server" v.
+1. Install "Linux Ubuntu Server" v.
 16.04.1.
-b.
-Copy the files from the "Server" folder to the VM.
+2. Copy the files from the "Server" folder to the VM.
 c.
 Open terminal and nevigate to the downloaded files.
 d.
 Run the command "bash install-server.sh".
 e.
 Change the machine IP to "10.0.0.1".